Rod Windsor: Sacramento Mountain Lions

-After the Arizona Rattlers season, Rod was signed by the Sacramento Mountain Lions on August 22, 2010.
-Rod had 25 catches for 379 yards, good for 5th and 3rd in the league respectively, and tied for the league lead with 3 receiving touchdowns.
+After the Arizona Rattlers season, Windsor was signed by the Sacramento Mountain Lions on August 22, 2010.
+He had 25 catches for 379 yards, good for 5th and 3rd in the league respectively, and tied for the league lead with 3 receiving touchdowns.

 Arizona Rattlers

 In response to the NFL lockout, Windsor went back to the AFL and signed with the Arizona Rattlers, where he caught 156 passes for 1,830 yards and 36 touchdowns.
-As with the 2010 season, Rod was again voted to the First Team All-Arena team.
+As with the 2010 season, he was again voted to the First Team All-Arena team.

 Cleveland Browns/Buffalo Bills

-Rod was signed by the Cleveland Browns to their practice roster on December 3, 2010 where he spent one week before being released.
+Windsor was signed by the Cleveland Browns to their practice roster on December 3, 2010, where he spent one week before being released.
 He was subsequently signed by the Buffalo Bills to their practice squad on December 30, 2010, where he finished the season.

-Rod signed a futures contract with the Browns on January 19, 2011 where he spent the preseason catching 5 receptions, 83 yards and a touchdown.
+Windsor signed a futures contract with the Browns on January 19, 2011, where he spent the preseason catching 5 receptions, 83 yards and a touchdown.
 He was waived during the final round of cuts.
 He was re-signed to the practice squad, where he spent the first 15 weeks before being promoted to active roster on December 22, 2011.
 He did not dress the final two games of the season.

-Rod spent the preseason with the Browns, catching 5 balls for 51 yards and a touchdown.
+Windsor spent the preseason with the Browns, catching 5 balls for 51 yards and a touchdown.
 He was released during final cuts on August 31, 2012; however, he was re-signed to the practice squad on October 10, 2012.